 Niklaus Rüegg - The British magazine Gramophone is calling the Doric String Quartet «one of the finest young string quartets» and praises its members as «musicians with fascinating things to say».
 The quartet performs at the most renowned concert venues worldwide.
 Countless prizes and awards underline a highly successful career.
+French violist Hélène Clément has joined the ensemble four and a half years ago.
+The opportunity arose straight after her finishing her studies with Tabea Zimmermann.

 I was able to meet Mrs. Clément as part of the 4.
 Mizmorim Festival in Basel, and interview her about the relation with to instrument, and about performing as part of a highly successful quartet.

-weekend in Basel, for which the quartet had to study and perform various programs - including the Octet in F major by Franz Schubert, for clarinet, bassoon, french horn, string quartet and string bass, as well as the first performance of Josef Bardanashvili's Octet for the same line-up - the quartet performed at the String Quartet Biennale in Amsterdam.
+During the same week of the festival, the string quartet also performed in Memmingen, Germany, and in Rapperswil.
+Following the intense performance weekend in Basel, for which the quartet had to study and perform various programs - including the Octet in F major by Franz Schubert, for clarinet, bassoon, french horn, string quartet and string bass, as well as the first performance of Josef Bardanashvili's Octet for the same line-up - the quartet performed at the String Quartet Biennale in Amsterdam.
 After two days at home in London, a two week lasting US tour follows, with pieces by Mendelssohn, Haydn, Beethoven and Thomas Adès.
 Towards the end of February, the much in demand artists will perform a few Haydn quartets at the Wigmore Hall London, as part of the Haydn String Quartet Series.
+The artists have been signed with label Chandos in 2010.
+Every year they record one or two CDs, focussing on one composer at a time, including Haydn, Schubert, Schumann, Chausson, Korngold, Janáček, Martinů and Walton.
+They've been nominated twice for the Gramophone award.

 Congratulations to your concert weekend in Basel, Hélène!
 Your ensemble's performance was wonderful!